 Bill S. 393 seeks to amend the South Carolina Code of Laws to improve the regulation and practice of optometry in the state.
-It introduces a new section, 40-37-35, which allows the State Board of Examiners in Optometry to issue restricted volunteer licenses to out-of-state optometrists who meet specific criteria, including holding a valid license in good standing, passing a board-prescribed examination, and having at least five years of clinical experience.
-The bill also outlines the conditions for these volunteer optometrists, including limitations on patient eligibility and remuneration.
-Additionally, it updates definitions, membership requirements for the board, and the scope of practice for optometrists, particularly regarding the use of pharmaceutical agents and certain procedures.
+It introduces a new section, 40-37-35, which allows the State Board of Examiners in Optometry to issue restricted volunteer licenses to out-of-state optometrists who meet specific criteria, such as holding a valid license in good standing and having at least five years of clinical practice.
+The bill stipulates that these volunteer optometrists can only treat uninsured patients and cannot receive payment for their services.
+Additionally, it expands the membership requirements for the Board, revises definitions related to optometry, and updates licensing and examination requirements.

 Statutes affected: